-DataCore Software Inc. rolled out new software at the Microsoft Worldwide Partner Conference that allows organizations without a secondary data center devoted to disaster
+DataCore Software Inc. rolled out new software at the Microsoft Worldwide Partner Conference that allows organizations without a secondary data center devoted to disaster recovery (DR) to fail over physical and virtual servers to multiple remote or branch offices (ROBOs) in the event of a disaster.

 The new software, called Advanced Site Recovery, or ASR, requires DataCore's SANmelody or SANsymphony storage virtualization software to be installed on all storage nodes involved in the disaster recovery plan.
 The customer would also install Advanced Site Recovery on each DataCore node and decide which remote sites should take over each workload in case of failure.